 You have three years to submit a reserved matters application from the date the outline planning permission was granted.

 You may need to submit different application types at the same time for your development and in some cases you can choose an application form that includes two different types of applications.

-See the links below to find out more about each type of planning permission.
+Visit the Planning Portal to find out more information about each type of application:

 Agricultural or forestry

 Applications for agricultural or forestry work are prior notification applications and do not seek planning permission.
 A range of buildings or operations is permitted and a decision is made whether to allow or refuse the works or if a full planning application is required.

 Applications for telecommunication development are submitted by telecommunication operators.
 They are not planning permissions but require approval as certain forms of development are known as 'permitted development'.

 The principle of development is not an issue and consideration can only be given to the sitting and appearance of the proposal.